 Good Feet stores are now found in the Seattle area and I have been asked by several of my patients to provide a Good Feet Store review.

-I want to start my saying that I do have a small percentage of ownership in the Shoes-N-Feet shoe stores which are found in the Seattle area and compete with Good Feet.
-Given that, there are many other great shoe and arch support stores in the area that I refer to every day.
-These include Super Jock ‘n Jill, Sound Sports and Chicks’s Shoes.
+There are many other great shoe and arch support stores in the area that I refer to every day.
+These include Super Jock ‘n Jill, Sole Perfection, SHOES-n-FEET and Chicks’s Shoes.
 All of these stores provide expert and valuable service to my patients.
 I can’t say that the same is true of the Good Feet stores.
 In fact, it is my opinion that they provide very poor value.

 Not a Good Value

-The primary problem with Good Feet stores and the reason they have such poor reviews is that they are charging hundreds of dollars for arch supports that are inferior to arch supports that will cost you no more than about $60.
+The primary problem I have with Good Feet stores and the reason they have such poor reviews is that they are charging hundreds of dollars for arch supports that are, in my opinion, inferior to arch supports that will cost you no more than about $60.

 In fact, for the hundreds of dollars we have seen some people spend on Good Feet orthotics you can get a custom orthotic that will almost always do more to reduce pain than any prefabricated orthotic (if the orthotic is made by a skilled and experienced practitioner).